Overview of 401(k)s and IRAs

 - Freedom to choose the institution.
 While a 401(k) provider is selected by the employer, the IRA can be opened at any institution you want, including a bank or brokerage where you have an existing relationship.

 - More administrative challenges rolling into a 401(k).
 According to the GAO, rollovers into 401(k)s can be more time-consuming and involve more administrative work.
-Not at 401(k) plans will even allow new employees to roll over legacy assets.
+Not all 401(k) plans will even allow new employees to roll over legacy assets.
 These factors “make IRA rollovers an easier and faster choice, especially given that IRA providers often offer assistance to plan participants when they roll their savings into an IRA” (GAO, 2013).

 4. IRAs generally have more investment options.